Conference

 OD in the NHS 2026: Confidence in change

-Our Do OD conference is back for 2026, bringing together NHS OD practitioners to look to the future of organisation development with confidence.
+Our Do OD conference returned for 2026, bringing together NHS OD practitioners to look to the future of organisation development with confidence.

 General information